codeforsanjose/open311-gateway/_Docs/log_james.md

 ## Log

+### 2016.02.01 - Mon

+* Reworked the Create code in the CitySourced Adapter.
+There is now a very clean division between the Normal structs, the native structs, and process managers.
+Create working very well with this new division.
+* The native request and response for Create are now in the create directory package.
+* Test OK.
+* Saved to GIT.

+### 2016.01.28 - Thu

+* Added NSearchType to structs.
+* Added "go generate" with stringer tool to automatically generate the String() method for NSearchType.

 ### 2016.01.27 - Wed

 * Revised RPC management in engine/router.
 The router is much more self contained, and will properly route requests to the proper Adapter based solely on information within the RPCCall struct.